PLvaille/projet6/README.md

 echo  > ".env"
 ```

-now open the .env file and  paste the following
+now open the .env file and  paste the following lines
 ```
 # MONGODB
 MONGODB_USER = ""